Modern Slavery Act 2015: voluntary slavery and human trafficking statement

 statement under section 54 of the Modern Slavery Act 2015, we are making this voluntary statement to

-show our commitment to ethical trading principles and to set out the steps we are taking to identify risks
+show our commitment to ethical trading principles and to set out the steps we are taking to identify

 and tackle modern slavery and human trafficking in our business and in our supply chains.